 We ask that you please wear a mask at indoor New Music New College events, to protect yourself and others.

-This concert and Artist Conversation will also be live-streamed on YouTube.
-Links will appear on this page as the events approach.
+This concert will also be live-streamed on YouTube.
+The link will appear on this page as the event approaches.

 photo credit: Gretchen Robinette

 Concert: Saturday, April 29, 8 p.m.
 EDT

 Artist Conversation: Thursday, April 27, 5 p.m.
 EDT

 What a way to close our season: the amazing Pamela Z will return to perform a program of solo works for voice, real-time electronic processing, sampled sounds, wireless gesture controllers, and interactive video.